data301-2020-winter2/course-project-group_1024/analysis/Rithujaa/README.md

-This Dir. is for Rithujaa's work
+This Dir is for Rithujaa